kevinmhankes/Weather-wX-Improved-UI/doc/FAQ.md

 Please report bugs or suggestions via email to me as opposed to app store reviews.

 [[_TOC_]]
+### The hourly forecast or 7 day forecast is not working correctly, is there a workaround?

+Yes.
+By default the hourly forecast is using the "new" NWS API (7 day does not).
+Unfortunately it's not as reliable as the old one but it does offer different data.
+You can revert to the older data source by going to *Settings -> UI* and turning off *Use new NWS API for hourly* (The 7 day forecast stopped using the NWS API in ~ Jan 2021 due to reliability issues) For 7 day forecast you should make sure you already have *Use new NWS API for 7 day* turned *OFF*.

 ### What are the numbers in the tab title area for SPC and MISC (Android only)?